What is the Audubon Master Birder Program?

 - AMB notebook (consisting of homework and other assignments)

-Students attend approximately 25 classroom lectures, usually every other week.
+Students attend approximately 25 classroom lectures, usually held on Monday nights 1-3 times per month.
 The lectures are presented by leading Colorado birders with expertise in various ornithology topics.
-The classes are usually held on Monday evenings during the program and last 2.5 to 3 hours.
-Students must attend 75% of the classes to meet graduation requirements.
+The classes typically last 2.5 to 3 hours.

 Students also participate in field trips to enhance what they’ve learned in class and to introduce them to top birding spots along the Front Range, mountains, and other areas in Colorado.
-Field trips are usually all-day outings close to the Denver area.
-Students must participate in 75% of the approximately 23 field trips to meet graduation requirements.
+Field trips are usually all-day outings on Saturdays close to the Denver area, though some trips venture further afield.
+Six “field tests” are also conducted throughout the year at different locations.

 Each student maintains an AMB notebook during the program year.
 The AMB notebook is used as a study guide, to document program requirements, and to verify program completion.

-Mentors work individually with each student to help ensure students are making progress and on track for meeting graduation requirements.
-Mentors are graduates or affiliates of the Audubon Master Birding program.
+Mentors work individually with each student to ensure students are making progress and are on track for meeting graduation requirements.
+Mentors are graduates or affiliates of the AMB program.

-Tuition for the 2021-2022 program has not been set, however the tuition for the 2019-2020 Audubon Master Program was $750.
+Tuition for the 2021-2022 program has not been set; however, the tuition for the 2019-2020 AMB program was $750.
 Tuition is for the full year-long program and includes all lectures and field trips.
 Additional expenses can be expected for books and field trip travel costs.

 What the Program Covers